 A low-speed vehicle is defined as a four-wheeled electric vehicle that has a maximum speed capability of 20 miles per hour (mph) to 25 mph.
 A low-speed vehicle must be registered with the Maryland Motor Vehicle Administration and comply with federal safety standards contained in Title 49 of the Code of Federal Regulations, section 571.500.
 The State Highway Administration or any local authority may prohibit the use of low-speed vehicles on any controlled access highway in its jurisdiction.
 Low-speed vehicles are only permitted on highways with a speed limit of up to 30 mph, but may, except in certain situations, cross highways for which the maximum speed limit exceeds 45 mph if the intersection is controlled by a traffic light or a four-way stop sign.

-Qualified PEV and FCEV purchasers may apply for a tax credit against the imposed excise tax, up to $3,000.
+Beginning July 1, 2023, qualified EV and FCEV purchasers may apply for an excise tax credit of up to $3,000.
 The tax credit is first-come, first-served, and is limited to one vehicle per individual and 10 vehicles per business entity.
 Qualified vehicles must meet the following criteria:

-Permitted PEVs may operate in any Maryland HOV lanes regardless of the number of occupants.
-Qualified PEVs must have a maximum speed capability of at least 65 miles per hour.
-To operate in HOV lanes, PEV owners must obtain a permit from the Maryland Department of Transportation Motor Vehicle Administration (MDOT MVA).
-The cost of the permit may not exceed $20.
-Each year the MDOT MVA and the State Highway Administration must report PEV use in HOV lanes to the governor.
+Permitted EVs may operate in any Maryland HOV lanes regardless of the number of occupants.
+Qualified EVs must have a maximum speed capability of at least 65 miles per hour.
+To operate in HOV lanes, EV owners must obtain a permit from the Maryland Department of Transportation Motor Vehicle Administration (MDOT MVA).
+Each year the MDOT MVA and the State Highway Administration must report EV use in HOV lanes to the governor.
 This exemption expires September 30, 2022.
-For more information, see the HOV Permit Issuance for PEVs page.
-(Reference Senate Bill 70, 2019, and Maryland Statutes, Transportation Code 25-108 and 21-314)
+For more information, see the HOV Permit Issuance for EVs website.

 Conventional original equipment manufacturer vehicles altered to operate on propane, natural gas, methane, ethanol, or electricity are classified as aftermarket AFV conversions.
 All vehicle conversions for vehicles certified only to California Air Resources Board (CARB) standards must meet current applicable CARB standards for aftermarket conversions.
-However, Environmental Protection Agency (EPA) certified conversion kits may be used on EPA 50-state certified vehicles and vehicles with dual-certification that are 14,000 pounds or less.
+However, U.S. Environmental Protection Agency (EPA) certified conversion kits may be used on EPA 50-state certified vehicles and vehicles with dual-certification that are 14,000 pounds or less.

-The Maryland Energy Administration (MEA) offers a rebate to an individual, business, or state or local government entity for the costs of acquiring and installing qualified EVSE.
-Between July 1, 2017, and June 30, 2020, rebates for 40% of the costs of acquiring and installing qualified EVSE, or up to the following amounts:
+The Maryland Energy Administration (MEA) offers a rebate to individuals, businesses, or state or local government entities for the costs of acquiring and installing qualified EV charging stations.
+Between July 1, 2021, and June 30, 2022, the rebate may cover 40% of the costs of acquiring and installing qualified EVSE, or up to the following amounts:

-Pepco provides rebates to residential and multifamily customers toward the purchase of qualified Level 2 EVSE.
-Pepco offers residential customers a $300 rebate for a Level 2 smart EVSE.
-Only chargers purchased and installed after July 1, 2019, are eligible.
+Pepco provides rebates to residential and multifamily customers toward the purchase of qualified Level 2 EV charging stations.
+Pepco offers residential customers a $300 rebate for a Level 2 smart EV charging station.
+Only EV charging stations purchased and installed after July 1, 2019, are eligible.